vijays4404/random_jokes/README.md

-this is motivation quote app
+this is motivation quote appuiui